 The aim of your pitch isn’t to close the deal but to leave your audience wanting more.
 Make the recruiter an offer they can’t refuse (e.g. “When would it be convenient for you to talk more about opportunities at your firm?”) rather than one they can (e.g. “So, are you going to offer me a job?).

-Congratulations, you have a solid first draft of a job seeker elevator pitch.
+Congratulations, you have a solid first draft of an elevator pitch to get a job.
 But before you can use it to make a recruiter’s day, you need to practice and refine it.

 Rehearse your pitch, but don’t memorize it word for word.
 The worst elevator pitches sound robotic or stagy.
 The best don’t sound like elevator pitches at all and are slightly different each time.